Dinar5150/Line-up-optimization-qdeep/README.md

 x<sub>39</sub> | Firminho | FW | 6.99
  |  |  | Max H<sub>Z</sub> | 82.67

-In addition, the list of constraints will be visualized showing wether if they are fulfilled (true) o not (false).
+In addition, the list of constraints will be visualized showing whether they are fulfilled (true) or not (false).

 ## Code Overview